juliogomez/devops/README.md

 Now that your containers are working it would be a good moment to publish the images they are based on.
 You just built them and they are ready to be shared with colleagues so that they can enjoy *myhero* too!

 Before publishing them you will need to create a [DockerHub](https://hub.docker.com) account.
-It is simple and free, and it will allow you publish your images easily.
+It is simple and free, and it will allow you to publish your images easily.

 Find out the names of your existing images by filtering the ones that contain *myhero*: